 5) 20-30th day.

-017. In what case can you impose primary seam on a 6x8 cm wound on the palmar surface of the forearm?
+017. In what case can you impose primary suture for a wound measuring 6x8 cm on the palmar surface of the forearm?

 1) if there is no foreign body in the wound;